 We ask that you arrive at the test centre 15 minutes before your scheduled appointment time.
 This will give you adequate time to complete the necessary sign-in procedures.

 Be prepared to show a valid form of personal identification that contains both a photo and a signature (the table below outlines the ID accepted by Pearson VUE) which would be either a modern driving license or passport.
-If you have none of these you may present your WAMITAB ID Card.
+If you have none of these, you may present a citizen's ID Card.